AakashN2k03/SQL-Notes/KEYS/Primary Key.md

 **🛑 Error:** Primary key column cannot be NULL.

-## 📝 Best Practices

-- Choose a column that will never change (like ID numbers)
-- Use simple data types (integers are preferred)
-- Keep primary keys as short as possible
-- Consider using auto-incrementing integers for surrogate keys
-- Avoid using business data as primary keys when possible

 ## 🔄 Adding/Removing Primary Keys

 ### Adding a primary key to an existing table: